spack/spack/lib/spack/docs/basic_usage.rst

 Troubleshooting
 ---------------

-When dealing with a large stack of software or with the development of complex applications, users may face issues that are very specific to their use case.
-These issues are usually too expensive to track down during normal Spack operations or difficult to resolve automatically.

-For instance a user may, during development, change the name or values of a variant in a package and miss to update all of the dependents.
-Scanning all the packages all of the time to look for inconsistencies would be detrimental to the performance and usability of Spack so, to troubleshoot issues of this kind Spack provides the ``spack audit`` command:
+The ``spack audit`` command:

 .. command-output:: spack audit -h

+can be used to detect a number of configuration issues.
+This command detects configuration settings which might not be strictly wrong but are not likely to be useful outside of special cases.

+It can also be used to detect dependency issues with packages - for example cases where a package constrains a dependency with a variant that doesn't exist (in this case Spack could report the problem ahead of time but automatically performing the check would slow down most runs of Spack).

-This command is meant to run sanity checks on various aspects of Spack, such as configuration files, package recipes, etc. A detailed list of the checks currently implemented for each subcommand can be printed with:
+A detailed list of the checks currently implemented for each subcommand can be printed with:

 .. command-output:: spack -v audit list

 Depending on the use case, users might run the appropriate subcommands to obtain diagnostics.
 Issues, if found, are reported to stdout:

 .. code-block:: console